kubernetes/website/content/en/blog/_posts/2024-12-11-Kubernetes-v1-32-Release/index.md

 allowing workloads to be rescheduled without disruption.
 This improvement enhances the reliability and stability of clusters that include Windows nodes, especially during a planned maintenance or any system updates.

-Moreover CPU and memory affinity support has been added for Windows nodes with CPUManager, MemoryManager and TopologyManager.
+Moreover CPU and memory affinity support has been added for Windows nodes with nodes, with improvements to the CPU manager, memory manager and topology manager.

 This work was done respectively as part of [KEP #4802](https://github.com/kubernetes/enhancements/issues/4802) and [KEP #4885](https://github.com/kubernetes/enhancements/issues/4885) by [SIG